alex-kon/change-calculator/README.md

-Javascript App to calculate the minimum number of coins
+JavaScript App to calculate the minimum number of coins
 =======